• Home

 2. Phone Consultation

 After you reach out, we will schedule a brief 15-minute, free phone consultation.
-This call is for you to give me a brief overview of 'why therapy now' and to get a feel for me over the phone.
-It also helps me to know if I am possibly a good option for you.
+This call is for you to give me a brief overview of 'why therapy now' and to ask me any questions you have.

 3. Your First Session

-After our phone consultation and if you choose to proceed, I will send you the intake forms and we will schedule our first session.
+After our phone consultation, if you choose to proceed, I will send you the intake forms and we will schedule our first session.

 Let's Begin